Azalanazi/Chatbot-Movie-Recommender-/README.md

- # Chatbot-Movie-Recommender-
+ # A Student who is obtaining his master's degree in Data Science at Regis University in Denver.

-## This is my Practicum 2 project and was supervised by Dr.Busch
+## This is his Practicum 2 project and was supervised by Dr.Busch
 # Chatbot-Movie-Recommender-